leaterhuerne/womenFilmPioneers/README.md

 ## Thesis Overview
 ### "Visualisierung historischer Filmdaten mit Fokus auf Frauen mithilfe von SvelteKit" by Lea Terhürne

-### "Visualisierung von historischen Filmdaten über Frauen auf Basis des Frameworks SvelteKit" by Patrick Fock
+### "Datenvisualisierung von Frauen in der Filmgeschichte mit SvelteKit" by Patrick Fock

 ## Branch Structure
 This project contains of the ```master```, the ```layout``` representing the basic page layouts, ```api``` representing the endpoints of our database and developing branches.
 Each developing branch is labeld with ```patrick``` oder ```lea``` to indicate the contributer.